peremartra/Rearchitecting-LLMs/README.md

 * Measure and validate every optimization decision

 ![alt text](Images/Ch01_F02_DataTailoringPipeline.drawio.png)

-The Tailoring Pipeline
+*The Tailoring Pipeline.
 The domain-specific dataset guides the calibration of the base model, informs structural optimization decisions, and drives the final specialization through LoRA fine-tuning.
 A general dataset supports Knowledge Recovery, ensuring the pruned model retains broad capabilities before domain-specific specialization.
-This dual approach optimizes each phase for the project's specific objectives.
+This dual approach optimizes each phase for the project's specific objectives.*

 ## 🧠 Your Interactive Technical Companion: NotebookLM Space